kauevestena/deep_pavements_sample_picker/SETUP.md

 then run:

-    docker run --mount type=bind,source=D:\segmentation_img_data,target=/home/data --gpus all -it 'deep_pavements'
+    docker run --name running_deep_pavements --mount type=bind,source=D:\segmentation_img_data,target=/home/data --gpus all -it 'deep_pavements'

-replace "D:\semantic_segmentation_data" with the desired path for mounting a volume were the outputs shall be generated
+replace "D:\semantic_segmentation_data" with the desired path for mounting a volume were the outputs shall be generated.
+If you wanna more than one running container, you can remove "--name running_deep_pavements".

 include "--detach" to run in background and "--rm" to remove on exit